Blow-up lemmas for sparse graphs: Proof of the bijumbled graphs RGA lemma

-Observe that there is an important difference from Algorithm~\ref{alg:RGA}.
+Observe that there is another important difference from Algorithm~\ref{alg:RGA}.
 Algorithm~\ref{alg:RGA:psr} can fail, and we will have to prove that with high probability it does not.
 This means proving that sets $\Aq_t(x)$ do not get small, or equivalently that sets $\Cq_t(x)$ are never substantially covered by $\im(\psi_t)$.
-However there is also an important similarity: provided the algorithm has not yet halted with failure, it maintains the same invariants as Algorithm~\ref{alg:RGA} (see Claim~\ref{cl:psr:inv}).
+However, there is also an important similarity: provided the algorithm has not yet halted with failure, it maintains the same invariants as Algorithm~\ref{alg:RGA} (see Claim~\ref{cl:psr:inv}).

-Observe that (in contrast to Algorithm~\ref{alg:RGA}) if Algorithm~\ref{alg:RGA:psr} has not yet failed at time $t$, then all of the first $t$ vertices in the order $\tau$ have been embedded.
+Observe that (in contrast to Algorithm~\ref{alg:RGA}) if Algorithm~\ref{alg:RGA:psr} has not yet failed at time $t$, then all of the first $t$ vertices in the order $\tau$ have been embedded; the vertices are not reordered.
 Thus $\pi^*_{\tau(x)-1}(x)$ is always equal to $\pitau(x)$, where

 Much of the work of proving Lemma~\ref{lem:rga:psr} is contained in the auxiliary lemmas in Section~\ref{sec:RGAlemmas} which we use again here.
 What remains is to justify that Algorithm~\ref{alg:RGA:psr} with high probability does not halt with failure and does give a good partial embedding with properties~\ref{rga:psr:Xsum} and~\ref{rga:psr:Vsum}.